abhinaba16/project_IBM_AICTE/README.md

 ## Future Enhancements

-* **Advanced Algorithms & Optimization:**  •Advanced Algorithms & Optimization:
-Future work can explore more sophisticated algorithms such as XGBoost, LightGBM, or deep learning models (e.g., neural networks) to improve prediction accuracy, especially for imbalanced or complex datasets.
+* **Advanced Algorithms & Optimization:** Future work can explore more sophisticated algorithms such as XGBoost, LightGBM, or deep learning models (e.g., neural networks) to improve prediction accuracy, especially for imbalanced or complex datasets.
 Hyperparameter tuning using techniques like Grid Search or Bayesian Optimization could further enhance model performance
-* **Real-Time Monitoring & Deployment:** •Real-Time Monitoring & Deployment:
-Integrating this predictive maintenance system with IoT-enabled industrial machinery can allow for real-time failure detection and automatic alerts.
+* **Real-Time Monitoring & Deployment:** Integrating this predictive maintenance system with IoT-enabled industrial machinery can allow for real-time failure detection and automatic alerts.
 Deploying the model using cloud platforms (AWS, Azure) or edge computing can help monitor large-scale operations efficiently
 * **Explainability & Trust:** Incorporating tools like SHAP or LIME will make the model's decisions more transparent, enabling engineers to